I love the expressiveness of the Spanish language…

 And especially Spanish proverbs.

 So today I thought I’d write about some of my favorite Spanish proverbs, not because I necessarily agree with the sentiments they contain (well, actually I do) but because they’re so different than the type of proverbs we have back in the US.

 Hint: there’s a lot more sex in Spanish folklore.

 Well, as I suggested in another article, we Americans are all secretly Puritans – whether or not we identify as such.

 Back in the States, your elderly grandmother probably just doesn’t use a lot of the good old anglo-saxon monosyllables.

 So here we go…

-Eight Fun Spanish Proverbs you can use today
+Eight shocking Spanish Proverbs you can use today

 Enjoy, you poor, repressed puritans!